 The Student Bar Association ("SBA") is the representative body for all students enrolled in the School of Law.
 Upon admission, a student automatically becomes a member of the SBA which is governed by elected representatives from each class.
 Elected SBA officers include the President, Executive Vice-President, Vice-President of Finance, Vice-President of Administration, Vice-President of Philanthropy and Community Engagement, and Vice-President of Diversity & Inclusion.
-SBA sponsors events during the academic year, including the Barristers Ball, the fall semester softball league, various social events and the selection of the Student of the Year, Faculty Member of the Year, and Adjunct Faculty Member of the Year.
-All students are invited and encouraged to attend the regularly scheduled SBA meetings.
+SBA sponsors events during the academic year, including the Barristers Ball; the fall semester softball league; various social events; and the selection of the Student of the Year.
+All students are invited and encouraged to attend regularly scheduled SBA meetings.
 Students wanting an item on the agenda should submit it to an SBA representative at least one day prior to the meeting.